RubySteps/21-day-challenge/2_adventures/001/amaliahern/07/README.md

 DAY 7
 I did the suggestion of Viktor and I get Green.
 Hurray!
-Could I improve fizz_buzz kata?
+Could I improve more fizz_buzz kata?
 Sure.